jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 ## 15 - Scope, ES6, and `let`
 **Scope** - where a variable is available in your code.
 And if it's truly a new variable, or a new copy.

+**`let`** - allows JS engine block scoping.
+During execution context that variable is still placed in memory and set to `undefined`, however, you're not allowed to use it until the line of code is run during the execution phase.
+So if you try to use a variable before, you'll get an error.
+Also, it is declared within a block.
+A block is usually defined by `{}` (function, if statement etc).
+So if you're running `let` inside a loop a new variable will be placed in memory after each iteration.

 ## 16 - What About Asynchronous Callbacks
 **Asynchronous** - executed more than one at a time.
 What is happening inside JS engine is synchronous.
 Its just the browser is putting things asynchronously in the event queue.